Capillary/api-documentation/source/includes/_staffUser.md

 }
 ```

-Generates access token of the staff user.
-For this, the user account has to validated and active.
+Generates access token of the staff.
+For this, you need to validate and log in to the staff account.

 ### Resource Information
 Info | Value
 ---- | -----
-URI | `/staffuser/accessToken`
+URI | `/staff/accessToken`
 Rate Limited? | Yes
 Authentication | Yes
 Response Formats | JSON